boyter/boyter.org/content/posts/2010-09-05-small-steps-2-–-teaching-neural-network-learn-letter-b-z.md

   an = bpnn.NN(len(adata),hiddennodes,1)
   an.train(apat)

-  cla.savenn(an,filename='aznn.n')</pre>
+  cla.savenn(an,filename='aznn.n')```

 Again like before what the above does is open up each of our sample images and then trains the network on them.
 I ended up playing around with the number of nodes and managed to get a low error rate with 25 inputs and 3 hidden nodes.
 This is interesting as the last network used 400 inputs and 3 hidden nodes, and at first I was skeptical if the network had learnt this pattern correctly.

-Of course we need something to test the effectiveness of our network and so I created the below test script which should take care of this and should let us see if the network does work correctly.
+Of course we need something to test the effectiveness of our network and so I created the below test script which should take care of this and should let us see if the network does work correctly.```import unittest import Loader

-<pre>import unittest
-import Loader

 class TestClassifyAfromB(unittest.TestCase):